Male Pattern Hair Loss or Baldness IN HYDERABAD, INDIA

 Male Pattern hair loss (MPHL) is the most common form of hair loss in men affecting almost 50% of the male population.
 In some cases, It can start as early as in the twenties.
 In this condition, hair loss happens in genetically susceptible individuals caused by the effects of androgens such as Testosterone and its derivative Dihydrotestosterone (DHT).

-In AGA patients, terminal hairs gradually get modified into indeterminate hairs and finally lead to vellus hairs.
+In AGA patients, terminal hairs gradually get modified into indeterminate hairs and finally lead to vellus or thinned out or miniaturized hairs.
 MPHL has several grades and treatment depends on the grade at which it is present.

 Medical treatment for Male Pattern Hair Loss

-There are only 2 drugs approved by FDA and have proven their efficacy in the management of hair loss Minoxidil and Finasteride.
+There are only 2 drugs approved by the FDA that have proven their efficacy in the management of hair loss Minoxidil and Finasteride.

 Nutritional supplements rich in amino acids can also be prescribed along with minoxidil for 3 to 4 months while initiating therapy.
 Amino acids, trace elements, and vitamins, including biotin, are considered to be beneficial.

-PRP, a new treatment modality, is an autologous preparation of plasma with a high concentration of platelets containing various growth factors and cytokines that improve the body’s inherent capacity to repair and regenerate.
+PRP Therapy: PRP or Platelet Rich Plasma, a new treatment modality, is an autologous preparation of plasma with a high concentration of platelets containing various growth factors and cytokines that improve the body’s inherent capacity to repair and regenerate.
 PRP therapy is used for treating hair loss.
+It helps in reducing hair fall, and strengthens the hair follicles.

 Hair Transplantation Surgery